zopefoundation/ZODB/doc/guide/transactions-and-threading.rst

 Transaction
    Transactions represent units of work.
 Each transaction has a beginning and an end.
-Transaction provide the :interface:`~transaction.interfaces.ITransaction` interface.
+Transactions provide the :interface:`~transaction.interfaces.ITransaction` interface.

 Transaction manager